PiXeL16/Sea-Nec-IO/README.md

 # Sea Necio
 Sea Necio (Stop bothering... roughly translated) is an Android App that will notify if the incoming call is a annoying number from a Bank, Call Center or any other annoying source

-You can also report phone number thereby help others users of the app.
+You can also report phone numbers and thereby, help others users of the app.
 All the phone numbers currently displayed where reported by other users of the App

 Its currently only functioning for `Costa Rica` but it could be easily be apply to other countries / regions.